jamii/jamii.github.com/_drafts/relational-ui.markdown

 # etc...
 ```

-Then for each new node that is not in the old output we find its sibling, if it has one, and instruct the browser to create a new node and insert it in the appropriate place.
+Second, for each new node that is not in the old output we find its sibling, if it has one, and instruct the browser to create the new node and insert it in the appropriate place.

 ``` julia
 insertAtEnd(0x22, Html, "tr")